 Over the next few days, I’ll be sharing posts from the Kennett Square area as part of Travel Guide PA.
 It’s a popular destination for tourists in December because of Longwood Gardens being all decked out for the holidays.
 I was there in August, and am in the process of transferring reviews from my personal blog to this site.
-Below is a brief, simple but effective itinerary Will and I used.
+Below is a brief, simple but effective itinerary we used.
 I actually came up with it myself.
 Not mind-blowing by any means, but it gets the job done.
 We were told a one night’s stay was enough, but we tried two anyway.
 It ended up being fine.
 Just right.
 I wouldn’t recommend staying longer than that unless you want to take day-trips stemming from Kennett Square.
 The hotel we stayed at was the Hilton Garden Inn, and from what I have researched, they seem to have decent prices all year considering they’re one of the only shows in town.

 Day 1 (Arrival)